Tiger II: Reliability and mobility

 A camouflaged Tiger II on display at Bovington Tank museum.
-The long gun overhangs the bow by several meters.
+The long gun overhangs the bow by several metres.

-Early Tiger IIs proved unreliable, owing principally to leaking seals and gaskets, an overburdened drive train originally intended for a lighter vehicle, and teething problems with the final drive and steering unit, both of which had been newly designed for the Tiger II.
+Early Tiger IIs proved unreliable, owing principally to leaking seals and gaskets, an overburdened drive train originally intended for a lighter vehicle, manufacturing defects, and failures of the final drives, track tensioning adjusters, and sprocket wheels due to production simplifications in the tracks that led to manufacturing defects.
 The final drive unit and the double radius steering gear were initially particularly prone to failures.